microsoft/code-with-engineering-playbook/docs/code-reviews/process-guidance/reviewer-guidance.md

 - Avoid language that points fingers like “you” but rather use “we” or “this line” -- code reviews are not personal and language matters.
 - Prefer asking questions above making statements.
 There might be a good reason for the author to do something.
 - If you make a direct comment, explain why the code needs to be changed, preferably with an example.
-- If a few back-and-forth comments don't resolve a disagreement, have a quick talk with eachother (in-person or call).
+- If a few back-and-forth comments don't resolve a disagreement, have a quick talk with each other (in-person or call).
 Don't forget to update the PR with what you agreed on and why.

 ### Make comments clear